ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 There are multiple ways to delete multiple items, for example:

-- in Content Tree, hold the Shift key and select multiple item.
+- in Content Tree, select multiple items.
 Then click the three dots menu and select **Delete**
 - in Content item's details screen, the **Sub-items** tab, select multiple items and click **Delete**

 Confirm your choice in the pop-up window with the **Send to trash** button.
-All selected files are be moved to trash.
+All selected files are moved to trash.

 ![Multi-file delete](img/multi_file_delete.png)